NEWIR295/NEWIR295/README.md

 - Researched and developed new products using ROS, cameras, and embedded systems.

+### Graduation Project Mentor

+**Cairo University** (Apr 2024 - Jul 2025)

+- As a mentor for the RoboMate graduation project, which focused on developing a warehouse robot for material handling.
+My role involved guiding the team in making the right technical decisions to avoid common pitfalls and providing hands-on training in Robot Operating System (ROS).
+I also designed the system’s blueprints to help the team follow a clear development roadmap.
+Beyond technical support, I offered motivation and psychological encouragement to ensure the team stayed confident and focused.
+And thanks to Allah, all of our efforts has succeeded where the project was shortlisted for the Graduation Project Excellence Award..

 ### Research and Development Engineer Trainee

 **Helwan Engineering House** (Jul 2023 - Aug 2023)